 'It’s funny actually - I started modelling with making bank being a priority, but since then the art aspect of it has taken over.
 I absolutely love being able to meet artists and all sorts of interesting creative types.
 I have done little paid work, but the experiences I've gained from it are sometimes so profoundly interesting that the meeting people and artistic element has eclipsed the money prerogative, not to mention that self confidence boost.'

 With his incredible face, piercing blue eyes and that crazy hot head of blonde hair, the 6' 3" Melbourne model has the look, and the body, to model almost anything.
-Isaac, as you can beautifully see, looks great in or out of his clothing, and with his passion for the creative process has amassed an impressive body of work including incredible fashion shots, physique, underwear and body shots and creative art shots with some of the world's best photographers of the male form.
-I have no doubt that photographer Stephen Granger's prediction that Isaac is destined to become a supermodel will prove to be accurate, it is only a question of when.
+Robyn, as you can beautifully see, looks great in or out of his clothing, and with his passion for the creative process has amassed an impressive body of work including incredible fashion shots, physique, underwear and body shots and creative art shots with some of the world's best photographers of the male form.
+I have no doubt that photographer Stephen Granger's prediction that Robyn is destined to become a supermodel will prove to be accurate, it is only a question of when.

 'Almost none actually!
 A lot of my friends are at odds with it, but I don’t really care enough for it to bother me, and doing nudes is very in-line with some of my personal beliefs.
 I think the way that sexuality and nudity are so often inherently intertwined in society is completely wrong - It’s just the human form!
 There is literally nothing more natural than being naked and I think this intertwined mentality - suppressing the human form as a sexual image - breeds all sort of body issues, personal sexual issues and judgements that are so detrimental to individuals and the human race.
 My first artistic project actually, done with a uni friend for a fine arts honours project, involved sitting around in a room of a few hundred people for a few hours while almost completely nude, then stripping down totally and briefly walking the corridors of my university.
 Nudity has never been something I've had issue with.'